8 0 6

-The antioxidants in strawberries benefits both your heart and arteries which in turn enhances circulation.
+The antioxidants in strawberries benefit both your heart and arteries which in turn enhances circulation.

-Good blood circulation is important for a healthy active sex life.
+Good blood circulation is important for healthy active sex life.

 The Vitamin C in strawberries can improve or raise the sperm count improving male fertility.

 While Pregnant or Breastfeeding – consuming normal portions of strawberries is safe and beneficial during pregnancy or while pregnant.
 It is unclear what the results would be, due to the lack of research, if they were consumed in excess.
 It is best to just consume moderate amounts.

 It is possible that strawberries may prolong bleeding and could increase the risk of bruising in certain individuals.
 If you will be undergoing surgery, avoid eating strawberries for at least 2 weeks before surgery.
 Strawberries may interfere with blood clotting.
 There is limited research in this area so results are not conclusive.

 My Favourite Strawberry Recipes